-As application grow, the complexity of managing and maintaining their Dynamics 365 environments increases.
-With different teams working on different aspects of the system, it becomes challenging to ensure that the right values are used in the right places.
-One way to address this challenge is to use environment variables.
+As applications grow in complexity, managing and maintaining Dynamics 365 environments becomes increasingly challenging.
+With multiple teams working on different aspects of the system, ensuring the correct values are used in the appropriate places can be a daunting task.
+To address this challenge, the utilization of environment variables proves beneficial.

-Environment variables has two values, one is the default value and another one is current value.
-The default value is constant among all the environment which can be moved from one environment to another, whereas the current value is pertained to the environment and can be added at any time.
+Each environment variable comprises two essential components: the default value and the current value.
+The default value remains constant across all environments and can be seamlessly transferred from one environment to another.
+On the other hand, the current value is specific to each individual environment and can be added or modified as needed.

 var Sdk = window.Sdk || {};